Trading in the spotlight as Glencore seeks way out of crisis

 But whatever the result, it shows that the bet on trading as a saviour in a crisis is far from straightforward and will require all the skill and experience of hundreds of traders to prove that Glencore's unique model works.

-Glasenberg's model was based on expanding the huge merchant of oil, coal, metals and grains into production by borrowing over $30 billion (£19.8 billion) to buy coal and copper mines.
+Glasenberg's model was based on expanding the huge merchant of oil, coal, metals and grains into production by borrowing over $30 billion to buy coal and copper mines.

 The idea was simple - during commodity price booms coal and copper generate huge returns.
 During downturns, trading would pay the bills as it thrives on market volatility.